protesilaos/my-website/_interpretations/2026-01-31-alexiou-full-moon.md

 I feel no grief but I do miss
 your lustful lie that made everything nice

-It is hard for a woman to be alone
+It is harsh for a woman to be alone
 I tell you now that the truth does not cause anger
 No matter how much is my strength I want someone with me Loneliness sets up traps and hurts